 Geghard Monastery

-A UNESCO World Heritage Site, Geghard Monastery translates to ‘spear’ and it is now preserved in Echmiadzin.
+Geghard Monastery, a UNESCO World Heritage Site in Armenia, translates to “spear” and is now preserved in Echmiadzin.

 Half of the monastery sits inside of the rock and was created that way.
 As a result, there are fantastic acoustics for choirs that visit and sing inside of the place.